YiyoChimal/NASA_Space_Apps_2024_Mecha_Cintli/README.md

 1. **Weather & Seasonal Warnings**:
    Receive real-time warnings and notifications about extreme weather events or seasonal changes that could affect your crops.

-   > [!WARNING]
-   > Real-time alerts can help farmers protect their crops from weather-related disasters like droughts or floods.
-Missing an alert may lead to severe crop damage.

 2. **Interconnection with Other Farmers**:
    Connect with other farmers for shared insights, advice, and local crop-related information.

-   > [!TIP]
-   > Connecting with local farmers helps to stay informed about regional challenges that may affect crops, such as pests or soil issues.

 3. **Access to Expert Advice**:
    Contact agricultural experts for guidance and recommendations on improving crop health and handling challenges.